Additional $125 off all CGM Plans!

 a graphic of food sources of probiotics

-Since the quality and quantity of probiotics in fermented foods can vary widely, it’s always best to check the label of any food for probiotic strains and the CFU (colony-forming unit).
-Here are a few fermented foods that are strong sources of probiotics.
+Since the quality and quantity of probiotics in fermented foods can vary widely, it's always best to check the label of any food for probiotic strains and the CFU (colony-forming unit).
+Here are a few fermented foods that are vital sources of probiotics.

 1) Yogurt (with Live Cultures)